160 Hobart St, Hingham, MA 02043, USA

 Habitats and Wildlife

 The forest here is predominantly pine, oak, and beech.
-The terrain includes some rolling hills and a small grassy meadow, plus some wetlands and streams.
+The terrain includes rolling hills and a small grassy meadow, plus wetlands and streams.
 Within the property, you will see various trees with numbers posted upon them.
 These are some of Francis Brewer’s original plantings.
 A guide posted at the kiosk near the entrance to More Brewer Park identifies these trees.

 The wetlands and streams at this property flow into the Fresh River.
 The Fresh River joins with the Mill River/Herring Run Brook in Weymouth, and flows into the Weymouth Back River.

 The Weymouth Back River rises from several ponds and swamps, including Whitman’s Pond in Weymouth.
 It flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.
+For more information about the Weymouth Back River, follow the Back River Watershed Association.

 Historic Site: No